Hermen-Nicolau/tls-training/README.md

 ## Your Mission

 Explore and understand the TLS protocol, how certificates are organized, and how they are used in VMware Tanzu products.
-Steps in this page have been verified on OSX.
+Steps in this page have been verified on OSX, for Windows we might have to install additional tools.
+Discuss any additional tools with your facilitator.

-Estimated time: 4 hours.
+Estimated time: 2-4 hours.

-If you have questions, please reach out in [#sup-tls-readiness](https://pivotal.slack.com/archives/C0169BSAXQ8).

 ### Intel/Helpful Resources